Turlure-Nael-23018992/SkyRank/paper/paper.md

 # Summary

-SkyRank is an open-source Python framework that implements and compares various **Skyline ranking algorithms**, including `dp-idp`, `RankSky`, `CoSky`, and `DeepSky`.
-While these methods have been independently introduced in the literature, SkyRank provides a **unified, reproducible, and extensible platform** to evaluate and visualize them interactively [@Borzsony2001].
+SkyRank is an open-source Python framework that implements and compares various **Skyline [@Borzsony2001] ranking algorithms**, including `dp-idp` [@Valkanas2014], `RankSky`, `CoSky` [@MartinNevot2024], and `DeepSky`.
+While these methods have been independently introduced in the literature, SkyRank provides a **unified, reproducible, and extensible platform** to evaluate and visualize them interactively.

 SkyRank is designed for researchers, students, and practitioners working on **multi-criteria decision making**, **Pareto optimality**, and **database preference queries**.
 It includes a modular benchmarking backend, a LaTeX-compatible graph generator, and two graphical user interfaces (based on PyQt5 and Tkinter) for interactive data exploration.

 # Statement of Need

-While the Skyline [@Borzsony2001] operator is widely studied, **few open-source tools** exist to explore, rank, and visualize Skyline points across diverse datasets and scoring models.
+While the Skyline operator is widely studied, **few open-source tools** exist to explore, rank, and visualize Skyline points across diverse datasets and scoring models.
 Implementations are often scattered, hard to reproduce, and lack integrated visual support.

 SkyRank addresses this gap by: